 Finally Thayer suggested “Lo!” to which Fort immediately agreed.
 “In the text, the astronomers are forever calculating and then point to the sky where they figure a new star or something should be and saying ‘Lo!’ – and there’s nothing whatever to be seen where they point,” wrote Thayer.
 Being a skilled advertiser, Tiffany Thayer wrote bombastic descriptions of Fort in his introduction of the book which flattered Fort.
 Theodore Dreiser said Fort “may be the progenitor of an entirely new world viewpoint.”
 However, Thayer wrote that “if Charles Fort should ever become orthodox and established, he’d be the first to start tearing down Charles Fort.”

 Sussman enjoyed visiting Fort in person via subway since Fort had no phone and preferred in person meetings or telegrams.
 Looking over the manuscript for Lo! just before printing, Sussman spotted a paragraph in chapter one that was missing a sentence.
 The subject was Fort’s view of unity among oddities, all things being one.
-He added one more line.
+Fort added one more line.
 Perhaps his most famous quote: “One measures a circle, beginning anywhere.”

 V. The Society of The Damned: